sagemath/sagewiki_to_gh-2022-10-10/days94.md

  * Miguel Marco
  * Enrique Artal

+== Financial support ==

+The school will be partially funded by the Opendreamkit project.
+We expect to be able to cover the travel and lodging expenses of the participants and speakers.

 == Contact ==

 If you are interested in participating, or have any questions, please send an email to `mmarco <at> unizar <dot> es`